thokuest/rdmueller.github.io/_posts/2017-05-01-plantUML-and-pdf.md

 and this seems to work :-)

+- for HTML, plantUML images are referenced relative to the document
+- for PDF, plantUML images are are referenced absolute, but since they are stored within the pdf, this does not matter
 - images are rendered ok in HTML and PDF
 - plantUML is rendered ok in HTML and PDF
 - plantUML files are created in `build`-folder